maxnyla/fruity-game/README.md

 When it comes to the structure of the site, I really didn't want to have just one page with the game on its own, but felt that it would make sense and improve the experience if I padded this out with some more content and spread it over two separate pages.
-The home page can be a landing page or introduction and then the game page has the final destination, which is the game.
+The home page can be a landing page or introduction and then the game page has the final destination, which is the game itself.

  **Logo and header**